nextapps-de/flexsearch/README.md

 A common situation is you have some predefined labels which are related to some kind of order, e.g. the importance or priority.
 A priority label could be `high`, `moderate`, `low` so you can derive the scoring from those properties.
 Another example is when you have something already ordered and you would like to keep this order as relevance.

-The parameters from the score function explained:
+Probably you won't need the parameters passed to the score function.
+But when needed here are the parameters from the score function explained:

 1. `content` is the whole content as an array of terms (encoded)
 2. `term` is the current term which is actually processed (encoded)